dankamongmen/notcurses/README.md

 ### Menus

-Horizontal menu bars are supported, on the top and/or bottom rows of the screen (menus are bound to a `notcurses` object, not particular `ncplane`s).
-If the menu bar is longer than the screen, it will be only partially visible.
+Horizontal menu bars are supported, on the top or bottom rows of the screen (menus are bound to a `notcurses` object, not particular `ncplane`s).
+If the menu bar is longer than the screen, it will be only partially visible, but any unrolled section will be visible.
 Menus may be either visible or invisible by default; set the `hiding` option to get an invisible menu.
 In the event of a screen resize, menus will be automatically moved/resized.

 ```c
 typedef struct menu_options {